 Overall, we recommend the following.
 Biobanks need to:

-be attentive to the highly contextual and fluid nature of both trust and trustworthiness
+be attentive to the highly contextual and fluid nature of both trust and trustworthiness.

-examine the context and culture where the concepts will be applied
+examine the context and culture where the concepts will be applied.

-ensure that maintaining public trust is not at the expense of acting in a trustworthy fashion
+ensure that maintaining public trust is not at the expense of acting in a trustworthy fashion.

-be smart and considerate about how to maintain public trust not unintentionally erode public trust.
+be smart and considerate about how to maintain public trust and not unintentionally erode public trust.

+To achieve, this, it is vital that members of the public are included in governance processes (including different communities and minority/seldom heard groups); that when they are, they are presented with challenges and options in full; and that decisions are made in a way that accounts for their input.

 References